db-githb/3DGETD/README.md

 ## 📖 Usage

+The project requires a specific directory structure with data and models subdirectories to organize 3D Gaussians, camera data, and Nerfstudio-compatible files.
+These directories, along with necessary files, are automatically created by the tool if they do not already exist.

 ### 📂 Directory Structure

-The generation of 3D Gaussians and the scene's respective cameras requires a data and models subdirectory underneath your project directory:
+The generation of 3D Gaussians and the scene's respective cameras requires a ```data``` and ```models``` subdirectory under your project directory:

 ```
 <your-project-name>/